IRS TAX AMNESTY AFTER TRUMP REFORM – SEPARATING FACT FROM FICTION

-There is also a new program for willfully delinquent taxpayers, featuring heavier penalties (but avoidance of criminal prosecution), which was introduced in September of last year, after the OVDP program ended.
+There is also a program for willfully delinquent taxpayers, featuring heavier penalties (but avoidance of criminal prosecution), which was introduced shortly after the OVDP program ended in 2018.

 For this reason, if you are a delinquent taxpayer looking to catch up with the IRS, it is critical that you weigh all of the options available to you.

 FACT OR FICTION – THE IRS TAX AMNESTY PROGRAMS MAY NOT LAST FOREVER.

 The IRS has given no certainty that it will maintain its tax amnesty programs on a permanent basis.
 In fact, with respect to the Streamlined Procedures, IRS officials have repeatedly expressed that the program will end when it feels that that there’s no way a taxpayer who would want to participate couldn’t have heard about the process (rendering the taxpayer willfully delinquent by default).